Zostavax (Cont.)

 As with any medicine, side effects are possible with Zostavax.
 However, not everyone who takes the drug will experience side effects.
 In fact, most people tolerate it quite well.
 If side effects do occur, in most cases, they are minor and either require no treatment or can easily be treated by you or your healthcare provider.
 Serious side effects are less common.

-Common side effects of Zostavax include, but are not limited to:
+Common side effects include but are not limited to:

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD